Preston's Levelling up Bid

 Preston's Levelling Up Fund Bid (LUF) - 'Active Preston: Transforming our Community Infrastructure'.

-To support the city's economic growth, as well as improving the health and well-being of our residents, we have applied to the government's Levelling Up Fund in Round 2.
+To support the city's economic growth, as well as improving the health and well-being of our residents, we have successfully obtained Levelling Up funding in the following two main areas:

 About the Levelling Up Fund